jakubhruby7/blockchain-exchange-ws-connector-java/README.md

 This section describes all the available websocket channels.
 Full description of each channel - https://exchange.blockchain.com/api/#websocket-api
 ### All
-You can connect to all channel by using the following command
+You can connect to all channels that do not require extra parameters (heartbeat, trading, balances, symbol) by using the following command

    ```bcxClient.subscribeAll();```